Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Yes, you can!
 Eggs can help your pizza crust brown faster.
 Adding egg whites to the crust might result in a crispier crust, merely baking the pizza for another minute or two will typically provide the same effects.

 To improve the browning qualities of the pizza dough, you can add whole eggs.
-They also produce a richer taste to some extent.
+They also produce richer tasty pizza dough.

-To increase the crispiness of the crust, you may add egg whites.
+To increase the crispiness of the pizza crust, you may add egg whites.
 Both perform quite well.

 However, there are several disadvantages to using eggs that may cause you to reconsider whether to use them in your pizza dough.